Form an LLC in Texas 2026 | $549 Total | USLLCGlobal

 Certificate of Good Standing$15When needed

+The $300 filing fee in context.
 Texas's $300 filing fee is the highest among popular formation states.
 However, the ongoing costs are low: $0 annual report and $0 franchise tax for businesses under $2.47M in revenue.
-Over five years, Texas costs $300 total in state fees, compared to Wyoming's $400 ($100 + 5 x $60).
+Over five years, Texas costs $300 total in state fees, compared to Wyoming's $400 ($100 + 5 × $60).
 Texas is actually cheaper long-term if your revenue stays under the franchise tax threshold.

-Step-by-Step: How to Form a Texas LLC
+Step-by-step: how to form a Texas LLC

 Step 1: Choose your LLC name

 Your LLC name must be distinguishable from existing entities in Texas and must include "Limited Liability Company," "LLC," or "L.L.C."
-Search availability on Texas Comptroller's office and the Texas SOS entity search.
+Search availability on the Texas Comptroller's office and the Texas SOS entity search.
 Name reservation costs $40 for 120 days.

 Step 2: Appoint a registered agent